EladLeev/kubeseal-convert/README.md

 The missing part of [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets). :closed_lock_with_key:

 ## Motivation
-`kubeseal-convert` aims to reduce the friction of importing secrets from a pre-existing secrets management system (e.g. Vault, AWS Secrets Manager, etc) into a `SealedSecret`.
+`kubeseal-convert` aims to reduce the friction of importing secrets from a pre-existing secret management systems (e.g. Vault, AWS Secrets Manager, etc) into a `SealedSecret`.
 Instaed of:
 1. Going into AWS Secret Manager
 2. Retrieve the secret who needs to be migrated